kallaway/100-days-of-code/r4-log.md

 3: Separate your GUI and your program logic as much as possible.

 I should have lerned this by now from my capstone.
 Also, I switched to tkinter as my GUI for the time being.
 Lets see if it works well tomorrow.

+### R4D6 (12/22/20)

+Was originally going to code late last night, but opened my powershell exactly 12:00 midnight, so I felt it would have been cheating saying it would have counted.

+An awesome epiphany occured to me today: I've already been working with GUI management and automatic tests in Flutter.
+I could kill two birds in one stone with this project by getting more familiar with my Capstone environment AND by having a GUI I already know how to run tests in.

+So yeah, all I pretty much did today was set up a flutter environment in this repo.
+Took a sec, but all the demos run perfectly.
+Will be changing my current coding language from python to dart.

+I SWEAR, I will have actual coding progress made tomorrow.
+I feel bad for not coding sooner, but I do think this will be more useful for me down the road.
+Besides, I'm still following the rule I learned Sunday: TDD is not a substitution for the design phase of a program.